Lumi Nova: Instructions for use

 Technical Specifications

-The product Lumi Nova: Tales of Courage is a piece of software in the form of an application that works on both Android and iOS platforms.
+The product Lumi Nova: Tales of Courage is a piece of software in the form of a mobile application that works on both Android and iOS platforms.
 It does not include any hardware.

 Regulatory Information